freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-playfield/2-modeling.md

 Open Blender and delete everything (press `A`, `X`, `D`).
 Click on *File -> Import -> Scalable Vector Graphics (.svg)* and choose `playfield.svg` which you exported in the last step.
 Select *wood* in the outliner, move your cursor over the viewport and hit `numpad .` (zoom in on selected), `numpad 7` (top view).

 If you haven't grouped your inserts, you'll have a bunch of "Curve" objects.
 Select them all and hit `Ctrl+J` to join them.
-Rename the object to *inserts*.
+Rename the joined object to *inserts*.
 Hit `A` and choose *Object -> Set Origin -> Origin to Geometry*.
 You should see something like this:

 ![Imported Shapes](blender-imported.png)